securefederatedai/openfl/docs/running_the_federation.certificates.rst

 aggregator and collaborators
 to negotiate the connection securely.
 For the :ref:`Hello Federation <running_the_federation>` demo we will run the aggregator and collaborators on the same localhost server so these configuration steps just need to be done once on that machine.
+We have two pki
+workflows: manual and semi-automatic (with step-ca).

     .. note::